mathigatti/abracadabra/README.md

 ```

 Once it's running you should be able to access [http://localhost:8080/](http://localhost:8080/) and see the website, after you press the START button it should start working.

+Right now it just prints "abracadabra" in the terminal, but you can change that to whatever you want [here](https://github.com/mathigatti/abracadabra/blob/main/app.py#L9).